microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 Feel free to click around and understand what some of the options are.

 Then, click on **Log Analytics**.
-This takes you to a query editor but it is not T-SQL.
+If you see a *Get Started* screen, select **OK**.
+This then takes you to a query editor but it is not T-SQL.
 This view allows you to query logs using Kusto query language or KQL, which is meant to be easy to use and understand by SQL professionals.
 For the KQL documentation, [refer here](https://docs.microsoft.com/en-us/azure/kusto/query/).

 The default query is querying the category `SQLSecurityAuditEvents`, so while you might use this category now to view security related incidents, this tool can also be used for querying other Azure logs and categories in [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/log-query/log-query-overview).
-For this step, you can look for the statements where Bob tried to access sensitive information, and expand the details to get the same information that you saw in SSMS.
+For this step, you can look for the statements where Bob tried to access sensitive information, and expand the details (click the **`>`**) to get the same information that you saw in SSMS.

 ![](../graphics/laview.png)